blizzard-labs/treefam-pdb-dataeng/README.md

 An automated way to retrieve, clean, and organize data from TreeFam and PDB.

 ## Setup Process
 Run `setup.py` to create the file structure for the project

-## Howto